andrejmazic/andrej-mazic-fatcat-task/README.md

 3. [Form Generator component](#form-generator-component-implementation)
 4. [Page Generator component](#page-generator-component-implementation)

-For each implementation (except the TypeScript transition), there's a **Demo** button for you to preview it right away. 😎 You can find it on the landing page within the task's cards.
+For each task implementation (except the TypeScript transition), there's a **Demo** button for you to preview it right away. 😎 You can find it on the landing page within the task's cards.
 For this purpose, I implemented a basic router using [React Router](https://www.npmjs.com/package/react-router-dom) library.

 ## Complete the following tasks